-As you design a learning activity, consider students' individual needs and learning profiles to determine the accommodations, modifications, and adaptations they will need for success.
+As you design a learning activity, consider students' individual needs and learning profiles to determine the accommodations, modifications, and adaptations that will be necessary for success.

-⊙ Ou tcomes Deteri mine the outcomes that students can reasonably accomplish.
+⊙ Oυ tcomes Deterr mine the outcomes that students can reasonably accomplish.
 Select fewer outcomes, partial outcomes, or outcomes from a different grade level if necessary.
-Deteri activit mine what the students will be able to demonstrate as a result of this learning Consider the accommodations, modifications, and adaptations necessary to ensure student success in achieving all or part of the outcomes. ⊙ Lec arning Activities Select appropriate instructional strategies and learning activities that will create oppor tunities for students to successfully achieve the target outcomes.
+Deterr activit mine what the students will be able to demonstrate as a result of this learning Consider the accommodations, modifications, and adaptations necessary to ensure student success in achieving all or part of the outcomes. ⊙ Lec urning Activities Select appropriate instructional strategies and learning activities that will create tunities for students to successfully achieve the targeted outcomes.
 Decide how students will apply their learning.
 Ensure opportunities for students to use different learning modalities (e.g., visual, auditory).
-Present and support key concepts and instructions using demonstration, oral and written steps, and exemplars of completed assignments.
-Break down assignments or tasks into smaller, more manageable parts. ā Give clear, concrete instructions, and: provide a visual reference of the sequence of key steps in completing the assignment provide a checklist of assignment parts for students to mark as tasks are completed support written instructions with picture prompts or highlight directions using a colour-coding system record directions or lectures for playback repeat instructions have students recall instructions in sequence.
-Model and demonstrate to promote understanding of directions.
+Present and support key concepts and instructions using demonstration, oral and written steps and exemplars of completed assignments.
+Break down assignments or tasks into smaller, more manageable parts.
+Give clear, concrete instructions and: provide a visual reference of the sequence of key steps in completing the assignment provide a checklist of assignment parts for students to mark as tasks are completed support written instructions with picture prompts or highlight directions using a colour-coding system tape record directions or lectures for playback repeat instructions have students recall instructions in sequence Model and demonstrate to promote understanding of directions.
 Check in with students regularly to check task understanding and to provide feedback and clarification on specific aspects of the assignment.
 Highlight key points of the lesson orally and visually.
 Select extension activities that will reinforce and extend learning.
 Write assignments and homework on chart paper or the board.
 Ensure that students write down assignments in their agendas.
 Help students stay on task by employing a cueing strategy.
-Tresp students stay on task by employing a cueing strategy.
-Identi fy the key concepts of the learning activity.
+Identif iy the key concepts of the learning activity.
 Consider how the activity has been designed to motivate and engage student interest.
 Determine how to present an overview of the learning activity.
 Ensure that the learning activity provides opportunities for students to relate the key concepts to their own experiences or understanding.
 Build in opportunities to make connections between what the students know and what they are learning.